Accern/accern-python/docs/api/rest.rst

     :start-after: .. snip
     :end-before: .. snap

-To select only a few fields or rename the fields, pass the names of the fields you want to ``schema``.
-All the available fields are shown in the above example.
+To select only a few fields or filter some fields, build your schema and pass it to the function.

 .. code-block:: python